wikirate/wikirate4py/README.rst

 Usage
 -----
-wikirate4py makes it trivial to interact with WikiRate's API:
+wikirate4py makes it trivial to interact with Wikirate's API:

 .. code-block:: python